Now that your baby is starting to be mobile, it may have occurred to you to start earnestly looking at baby proofing your house.

 BUDGET FRIENDLY HACK: If at all possible, try to hide those power strips and outlets behind furniture.
 If that’s not an option, use large, heavy-duty storage bins with handles that can lock, to store your power strips.
 You would have to cut a hole in the side for the cords, but this is an effective, albeit temporary solution until your baby figures out how to undo the handles.

 Babies and toddlers can trip over exposed wires and cables.
 It’s best to cover them as best as you can.
 A great option is to use gaffers tape.
 Duct tape or masking tape could also work but there’s no guarantee that it won’t leave sticky residue on your floors or carpets.

-Install Window Guards
+Install Window Guards or Alarms